 The CRN tapped the knowledge and expertise of Georgia Tech faculty, staff and students to analyze what the research landscape will look like ahead, for Georgia Tech and for other research-intensive universities.
 The report is available in its entirety on this website, and can be downloaded in PDF format.

 A second team of faculty, staff and students worked on Phase 2 of the effort, which developed a strategy for how Georgia Tech’s research enterprise will – in alignment with the new institute strategic plan – respond to these challenges and move forward into the decades ahead.
-Eight-two members of committees developed six goals for Phase 2.
+Eight two-member committees developed six goals for Phase 2.